-The Goldfarb Center for Public Affairs is pleased to announce the creation of the Sandy Maisel Internship Grant through the generous gift of a group of alumni seeking to honor Professor Maisel.
+The Goldfarb Center for Public Affairs is pleased to announce the Sandy Maisel Internship and Research Grants made possible through the generous gift of a group of alumni seeking to honor Professor Maisel.
 This support allows Colby students to build on their classroom experience with hands-on opportunities throughout the United States and abroad.
-This award is intended to allow students to explore opportunities related to public affairs or civic engagement that might develop into or allow for continued research projects at Colby, such as in a senior thesis, while gaining valuable career related experience.
+This award is intended to encourage students to explore internship opportunities related to public affairs; it may also be used to support research in public affairs such as a senior thesis.